A Complete Guide to Web Analytics Reports (+ Free Template)

 What is a web analytics dashboard?

-A web analytics dashboard is a reporting interface that displays website performance data derived from monitoring website performance.
+A web analytics dashboard is a reporting interface that displays website performance data that come from monitoring website performance.
 This is usually done by tracking specific metrics or key performance indicators, such as:

 - online conversions,